luyanvv/learngit/readme.txt

-Git is a version control system.
+Git is a Distructed version control system.
-Git is free software.
+Git is free Distructed under the GPL.

 GIT IS A DISTRIBUTE VERION CONTORL SYSTEM.
 GIT IS FREE SOFTWARE.